International Faculty

 Hong Kong, Hong Kong

 Dr. Margaret Fok has been an invited speaker in many international symposiums, including International Society of Orthopaedic Surgery and Traumatology (SICOT), International Federation of Societies for Surgery of the Hand (IFSSH), International Society of Arthroscopy, Knee surgery and Orthopaedic Sports Medicine (ISAKOS), American Society for Surgery of the Hand (ASSH) Asia Pacific Orthopaedic Association (APOA), Asia Pacific Wrist Association (APWA) and World Society for Reconstructive Microsurgery (WSRM).
 She is active in many international hand and orthopaedic societies.
-She is the Immediate Past Scientific Programme Chair and Immediate Past Chair of the Research Awards committee of International Society of Orthopaedic Surgery and Traumatology (SICOT).
-She is the Co-chair of the Education Committee and the Deputy chair of the Young Professional task force of International Societies of Arthroscopy, Knees Surgery and Orthopaedic Sports Medicine (ISAKOS).
-She is the President Elect of Hand and Upper Limb Society of Asia Pacific Orthopaedic Association (APOA) and the Asia Pacific Representative of the International Orthopaedic Diversity Alliance (IODA).
+She is the Education Academy Chair of International Society of Orthopaedic Surgery and Traumatology (SICOT).
+She is the Deputy chair of the Education Committee of International Societies of Arthroscopy, Knees Surgery and Orthopaedic Sports Medicine (ISAKOS).
+She is the President of Hand and Upper Limb Society of Asia Pacific Orthopaedic Association (APOA) and the immediate past Asia Pacific Representative of the International Orthopaedic Diversity Alliance (IODA).
 She is currently the Honorary Treasurer of Hong Kong Society for Surgery of the Hand (HKSSH).

 Dr. Margaret Fok has published book chapters and articles in esteemed orthopaedic journals.
-She is a reviewer in many indexed journals and is the section editor of Hand and wrist in Journal of Orthopaedic Surgery.
+She is a reviewer in many indexed journals and is the section editor of Hand and wrist in Journal of Bone and Joint Surgery (American).
+She is the course director of the elbow course and wrist course in IRCAD (Taiwan).
 She is a regular faculty in different wrist arthroscopy workshops around the world including different parts of China, Singapore and Strasbourg, France.

 Mohd Hanifah Jusoh